 100% Gamay Noir.

-Colour: Deep garnet red with with violet highlights.
+Colour: Deep garnet with purple highlights.

 Perfect pairing with all type of delicatessen, cold and cured meats, red meat and cheese but also exotic dishes such as couscous, chili con carne, fajitas and tajine.